Contents

 Spring force F2 = 500 N

-1.1.3 The calculation
+1.1.3 The Calculation

 Please start to enter the spring forces F1 and F2 .
+During entering the spring forces, the corresponding spring deflections are automatically determined and will be highlighted in a different color.

 PIC

-Figure 1.2: The entry of spring forces
+Figure 1.2: Input of spring forces

 Enter the number of coils n as well as the wire diameter d .
+The settings for the spring ends, the support of spring as well the load will not be changed.

 PIC